-Sodium Lauryl Sulfate (commonly known as SLS) along with Sodium Laureth Sulfate (SLES), Ammonium Lauryl Sulfate (ALS) and Ammonium Laureth Sulfate (ALES) are inexpensive chemicals used as surfactants, detergents, emulsifiers, and foaming agents.
-They are found in many mainstream personal hygiene products such as shampoos, toothpastes, mouthwashes, body wash, soaps, and detergents as well as in industrial cleaners.
+Lauryl Sulfate (ALS), and Ammonium Laureth Sulfate (ALES) are inexpensive chemicals used as surfactants, detergents, emulsifiers, and foaming agents.
+They are found in many mainstream personal hygiene products, such as shampoos, toothpastes, mouthwashes, body wash, soaps, and detergents, as well as in industrial cleaners.
 They are all considered potential eye and skin irritants by the Cosmetic Ingredient Review (CIR), an independent organization that review and assesses the safety of ingredients used in cosmetics.

 SODIUM LAURYL SULFATE (SLS): According to the Environmental Working Group's Skin Deep cosmetics database, SLS is a skin, eye, and respiratory tract irritant, with a moderate toxicity to organs, and is classified by Environment Canada as inherently toxic to aquatic organisms.
-Studies have shown that SLS breaks down the protective lining of the mouth, leaving the underlying tissues irritated and prone to break out with aphthous ulcers (canker sores), or if canker sores are present, lengthening the healing process.
+Studies have shown that SLS breaks down the protective lining of the mouth, leaving the underlying tissues irritated and prone to break out with aphthous ulcers (canker sores), or if canker sores are present, lengthening the healing process.143.144

-SODIUM LAURETH SULFATE (SLES) - an abbreviation of Sodium Lauryl Ether Sulfate - is a gentler surfactant and a very effective foaming agent.
+SODIUM LAURETH SULFATE (SLES): Sodium Lauryl Ether Sulfate - is a gentler surfactant and a very effective foaming agent.
 It is related to and presents similar potential risks as SLS.

 The manufacture of SLES involves a chemical process called ethoxylation, in which ethylene oxide, an irritant and a developmental and organ system toxicant, as well as a known breast carcinogen, is reacted with detergents (such as SLS) to create softer surfactants.
 In addition to the potential contamination of the final product with ethylene oxide, this process generates 1,4-dioxane as a by-product.
-Besides exhibiting organ toxicity,

-1,4-dioxane is a known carcinogen150,151,152 that is prohibited in cosmetic products.
-However, 1,4-dioxane contamination has been found in SLES, Ammonium Laurvl Ether Sulfate (ALES) and many other similarly manufactured ingredients commonly found in toothpastes and other cosmetics.
+Besides exhibiting organ toxicity, 1,4-dioxane is a known carcinogen150,151,152 that is prohibited in cosmetic products.
+However, 1,4-dioxane contamination has been found in SLES, Ammonium Lauryl Ether Sulfate (ALES) and many other similarly manufactured ingredients commonly found in toothpastes and other cosmetics.
 Presence of 1,4-dioxane in cosmetics is of special concern since it can be absorbed through the skin, and the mouth mucosa, in toxic amounts.